-Exacerbations of Hepatitis B: Severe acute exacerbations of hepatitis B have been reported in patients who are co-infected with hepatitis B virus (HBV) and human immunodeficiency virus (HIV-1) and have discontinued Lamivudine.
-Hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months in patients who discontinue Lamivudine and are co-infected with HIV-1 and HBV.
+Severe acute exacerbations of hepatitis B have been reported in patients who have discontinued anti-hepatitis B therapy [including Lamivudine Tablets (HBV)].
+Hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months in patients who discontinue anti-hepatitis B therapy.
 If appropriate, initiation of anti-hepatitis B therapy may be warranted [see Warnings and Precautions (5.2)].

 Lamivudine Dosage and Administration